open/close all folders

-The DaimonsA group of eight mysterious god-like entities who seem directly tied to what hangs over Redacre.
+The DaimonsA group of mysterious god-like entities who seem directly tied to what hangs over Redacre.
 The kids of the Blackout Club can communicate to them through prayers, to which they may or may not respond.
-Only seven gods are known so far.

 - The Ageless: Seemed to have lived for a very long time, even before the incidents in Redacre started, though they do make references to some of them being older than the others.

 - Ambiguous Gender: Some of the Daimons have female or male voices, but it's really unclear what gender they exactly are.
 Some refer to each other as 'brother' or 'sister' so they might have a gender.